The Game Awards 2020: Multiple nominations

 The Last of Us Part II received eleven nominations, the most in the show's history to date.
-(Note: The Last of Us Part IIs eleven nomination record was tied by God of War Ragnarök at the Game Awards 2022 and beaten by Clair Obscur: Expedition 33s twelve nominations in 2025.)
+(Note: The Last of Us Part IIs eleven nomination record was tied by God of War Ragnarök at the Game Awards 2022 and beaten by Clair Obscur: Expedition 33s thirteen nominations in 2025.
+Its seven win record was beaten by Clair Obscur: Expedition 33s nine wins in 2025.)
 Other games with multiple nominations included Hades with nine, Ghost of Tsushima with eight, Final Fantasy VII Remake with six, and Doom Eternal with five.
 Sony Interactive Entertainment had 26 total nominations, more than any other publisher, followed by Supergiant Games and Xbox Game Studios with eight.